haandol/open-perplexity/README.md

 - Separated Planner into Semantic Router and uses LLM for generating task execution parameters
 - Utilizes Reranker to process dozens of search results cost-effectively while minimizing performance degradation

+> While these architectural decisions introduce some latency and cost, they provide better understanding of each component and offer more granular control

 ![illustrate how open-perplexity works](/docs/open-perplexity.jpg)

 #### LangGraph State Machine